habedi/multi-vector-hnsw/docs/README.md

 3. **Insertion**: When a new item is added, it's assigned a random maximum layer (`level`).
 This `level` is chosen from a probability distribution that heavily favors lower layers, ensuring the hierarchy remains balanced.
 The new node is then inserted into the graph from the top layer down to Layer 0.
 At each layer, it connects to the `M` nearest neighbors it can find.
-4. **Search**: A search starts at an entry point in the **topmost layer**.
+4. **Search**: A search starts at an entry point in the topmost layer.
 The algorithm greedily traverses the graph, always moving to the neighbor closest to the query vector.
 Once it can't find a closer neighbor at the current layer, it drops down to the layer below and continues the search.
 This process repeats until it reaches the bottom layer (Layer 0), where a final, more detailed search is performed to find the `k` nearest neighbors from a set of candidates.